kptdev/kpt/docs/design-docs/08-package-variant.md

 Note that because we are injecting data *from the Kubernetes cluster*, we can also monitor that data for changes.
-For each resource we inject, the package variant controller will establish a Kubernetes "watch" on the resource.
+For each resource we inject, the package variant controller will establish a Kubernetes "watch" on the resource (or perhaps on the collection of such resources).
 A change to that resource will result in a new Draft package with the updated configuration injected.

-[Note: it may be necessary for the package variant controller to annotate the in-package resource with a hash of the in-cluster resource to detect changes, this should be discussed].

-### Namespace Configuration and Injection[^notimplemented]
-Creating a namespace and/or setting the namespace for a particular package is a very common operation.
-However, since namespace provisioning in a cluster is a privileged operation, the deployer of a package may not have the authority to provision a namespace.
-For this reason, upstream packages should not directly include `Namespace` resources if they want to be truly reusable.

-So, the package variant controller provides some convenience features for targeting the package at a particular namespace.
-First, it is possible to use the KRM function capability to call the well-known `set-namespace` function.
-For convenience, you can alternatively set the `namespace.value` field in the `PackageVariant` resource, and this will be done for you automatically.

-Similarly, you can specify `namespace.create: true`, and the package variant controller will inject a `Namespace` resource of the given name directly into the package (in addition to calling `set-namespace`).

-### Order of Mutation During Provisioning
-TODO(johnbelamaric): diagram showing when each of the above stages is done, and when during that process the standard Kpt package pipeline is run, during the initial creation / clone of the package
+There are a number of additional details that will be described in the detailed design below, along with the specific API definition.

 ## Lifecycle Management